Debugging R code

 Familiar R debugging workflows are well integrated in Positron.
 You can insert browser() directly in your code to pause execution at that point.
 Other useful functions include debug(fn) to step through every call to a function, or debugonce(fn) for a single call.

-Once in the debugger, you can type debug commands as an alternative to using the debug toolbar: n (Step Over), s (Step Into), f (Step Out), c (Continue), or Q (Disconnect).
+Once in the debugger, you can enter debug commands as an alternative to using the debug toolbar: n (Step Over), s (Step Into), f (Step Out), c (Continue), or Q (Disconnect).

 Differences from other debuggers